AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 In addition to the Wemos D1 mini you need a Tasmota compatible switch to switch the heater on and off.
 See Tasmota (https://tasmota.github.io/docs/) pages for supported devices (e.g. Sonoff devices with Tasmota firmware).

-For configuration you can change the settings in the code:
+For configuration you can change the following settings in the code:

 ```cpp
 #define AP 1             // Set to 1 to act as Access Point, 0 as client